 And let me be clear about one thing too.

-As you’re about to see, when you make this $20 investment… you control MORE than an ounce of gold – currently valued at more than $2500.
+As you’re about to see, when you make this $20 investment… you gain exposure to MORE than an ounce of gold – currently valued at more than $2500.

 This is the opportunity I’m going to share with you today.